Tragedy strikes in 2019 once again in our community, but onward we go

-Tragedy once again reared its ugly head in 2019 and struck our community this past week when two people died in a double-homicide reported in Notasulga, and with a manhunt still under way for the suspected killer.
+Tragedy once again reared its ugly head in 2019 and struck our community this past week when two people died in a double-homicide reported in Notasulga.

 The deaths rocked Lee County when one of the victims was identified as Sharon Gess, 48, who worked as the director of the emergency department and emergency medical services at East Alabama Medical Center in Opelika.

-Also killed was William Gess Jr., 60; and the suspect being sought is Aaron Flynn Gess, who is accused of shooting both victims and has a history of mental illness.
+Also killed was William Gess Jr., 60, and the suspect sought in a massive manhunt was Aaron Flynn Gess, who is accused of shooting both victims and has a history of mental illness.

 Sharon Gess touched many lives with her emergency services work at EAMC.